South by Southwest: 2015

 SXSW 2015 took place from March 13 to 22.
 SXSW Film screened 145 feature films, an all-time high for the festival.
 The big-budget films Furious 7 (which was a last-minute addition to the lineup), Get Hard, Spy, a rough cut of Trainwreck, Moonwalkers and The Final Girls had their world premieres, as did the documentaries Danny Says, Steve Jobs: The Man in the Machine and Brand: A Second Coming.
 Ex Machina had its North American premiere.
 6 Years, Manson Family Vacation and Steve Jobs: The Man in the Machine all got distribution deals at the festival.

 The 2015 festival hosted the swearing-in ceremony of Michelle K. Lee as the new head of the United States Patent and Trademark Office (USPTO).
 Secretary of Commerce Penny Pritzker administered the oath of office to Lee at the festival on Friday, March 13.

 Various sources called Meerkat, an iOS app that had launched two weeks earlier that lets users livestream video via Twitter, the breakout technology of SXSW Interactive.
-Another product that got significant buzz was a prototype of the roadable aircraft AeroMobil.
+Another product that received significant buzz was a prototype of the roadable aircraft AeroMobil.

 2016

 SXSW 2016 began on March 11 and ended on March 20.

-On March 11, President Barack Obama gave a speech at SXSW Interactive in which he called on the technology industry to help solve many of America's problems, such as upgrading outdated networks, helping balance security and privacy, and the FBI–Apple encryption dispute.
+On March 11, 2016, President Barack Obama gave a speech at SXSW Interactive in which he called on the technology industry to help solve many of America's problems, such as upgrading outdated networks, helping balance security and privacy, and the FBI–Apple encryption dispute.

-Films that premiered at SXSW Film include Everybody Wants Some!!, Keanu, Sausage Party, Pee-wee's Big Holiday and Don't Think Twice.
+Films that premiered at SXSW Film include Everybody Wants Some!!, Keanu, Pee-wee's Big Holiday and Don't Think Twice.

-On the night of March 20, gunshots rang out on 6th Street causing mass hysteria and panic.
-No injuries were reported and a man from Memphis was arrested with discharging a firearm and disturbing the peace.
+On the night of March 20, gunshots rang out on 6th Street during SXSW, causing mass hysteria and panic.
+No injuries were reported and a man from Memphis, Tennessee was arrested with discharging a firearm and disturbing the peace.

+Following a visit by then-President Barack Obama, SXSW collaborated with the Obama administration, the President's Committee on Arts and Humanities, and the technology media company Futurism to host South by South Lawn on the South Lawn of the White House on October 3, 2016.